 Surgery Performed at Periodontal Associates of Eastern Iowa

 Crown lengthening is often required when your tooth needs a new crown or other restoration.
 The edge of that restoration is deep below the gum tissue and not immediately accessible.
 It is also usually too close to the bone or below the bone.

 Crown lengthening allows us to reach the edge of the restoration, ensuring a proper fit to the tooth.
 It should also provide enough tooth structure so the new restoration will not come loose in the future.
 This allows you to clean the edge of the restoration when you brush and floss to prevent decay and gum disease.

 Crown lengthening takes approximately one hour but will largely depend on the amount of teeth involved and if any amount of bone will need to be removed.
 The procedure is usually performed under local anesthetic and involves a series of small incisions around the tissue to separate the gums from the teeth.
 Even if only one tooth requires the procedure, it will probably be necessary to adjust the surrounding teeth to enable a more even reshaping.
 In some cases, removal of a small amount of bone will be necessary as well.

-When Dr. Borgwardt or Dr. Rinehart is satisfied that the teeth have sufficient exposure and the procedure is completed, sutures are then placed to help secure the new gum-to-tooth relationship.
+When Dr. Borgwardt, Dr. Rinehart, Dr. Nici or Dr. Jo is satisfied that the teeth have sufficient exposure and the procedure is completed, sutures are then placed to help secure the new gum-to-tooth relationship.
 Your teeth will look noticeably longer immediately after surgery because the gums have now been repositioned.
 You will need to be seen in one or two weeks to remove the sutures and evaluate your healing.
 The surgical site should be completely healed in approximately two to three months following the procedure.